 - The ideal paella rice is a short/medium grain round variety such as Bomba rice.
 If necessary, you can substitute Arborio.
 You can also order it in advance if you can!

 - Use homemade seafood stock when possible.
-While some traditional paellas are made using only water, your seafood paella will be extra special if you use good quality seafood stock.
-If I don’t have time to make stock, I buy a good quality boxed stock.
+While some traditional paellas are made using only water, this seafood paella will be extra special if you use good quality seafood stock.
+If I don't have time to make stock, I buy a good quality boxed stock.

 - If you can’t find saffron or it is cost-prohibitive, you can use a pinch of turmeric for color or simply omit it.